Your membership has expired

 2027 Kia Telluride SXP sideview cutaway showing interior and seats

 A premium trim, the SXP provides two-tone seats in all rows.
-Power adjustments are welcome on the second row, especially among passengers looking to crawl in the back.
+Power adjustments are welcome on the second row, especially for passengers looking to crawl in the back.

 Photo: Kia Photo: Kia